 First of all, let me thank you for taking the time to do this interview!

-1. Great band name, how did that come about ?
+1. Great band name, how did that come about and what does it mean ?

 3. Do you find cover art important?
 Please elaborate.